sharetribe/just-enough-git/README.md

 git config --global branch.autosetuprebase always
 ```

-Now you’re ready to start.
+Now you're ready to start.

 # Let the tutorial begin

-Let's get in to action!

 ### 1. Fork

-Go to the tutorial repository in Github, you can find it from https://github.com/sharetribe/just-enough-git.
-Click "Fork" on the upper right corner.
-This creates a copy of this tutorial in which you can try things out.
+Go to the tutorial repository in Github, https://github.com/sharetribe/just-enough-git.
+Click **Fork** on the upper right corner.
+This creates a copy of the tutorial under your username.

 Now, clone the repository to your local machine.
 On command-line, type:

 ```
-git clone git@github.com:sharetribe/just-enough-git.git
+git clone git@github.com:[your username here]/just-enough-git.git
 cd just-enough-git
 ls
 ```